VA7NFH/The-temperature-and-humidity-sensor/README.md

  You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA

+ library copyright for the DHT library is adafruit. library copyright for the liquidcrystal library is adafruit and arduino.